Abdomen - area between the chest and the hips that contains the stomach, small intestine, large intestine, liver, gallbladder, pancreas, and spleen.

 Peritoneum - lining of the abdominal cavity.

-Peritonitis - infection of the peritoneum.
+Peritonitis - infection and inflammation of the peritoneum.

 Primary sclerosing cholangitis - irritation, scarring, and narrowing of the bile ducts inside and outside the liver.

 Proctalgia fugax (levator syndrome) - intense pain in the rectum that occasionally happens at night caused by muscle spasms around the anus.